Loonz806/kranos/README.md

 ```
 _a graphical UI will startup and show a suite of tests_

 PROS: Simple to get started, uses a basic selector method and helpful GUI to find and add elements for selectors to assert tests.
+No need to install webdrivers, just works using installed browsers.
+Unknown support for Saucelabs.

 CONS: Chrome only support which is less than desired